DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 Running the application:

 1. The application is written in GO.
-If you are using MacOs then you can directly use the binary version inside /bin of this project called: gpss-rabbit-greenplum-connect otherwise you must compile it with the GO compiler
+If you are using MacOs then you can directly use the binary version inside /bin of this project called: gpss-rabbit-greenplum-connect otherwise you must compile it with the GO compiler<br/>

 2. Use the file properties.ini (that should be place in the same directory of the binary in order to instruct the program with this properties<br/>